PHPOffice/PhpSpreadsheet/docs/ReadingSpreadsheetFiles/05-Reader-Options.md

 ### Reading Only Specific Columns and Rows from a File (Read Filters)

 If you are only interested in reading part of a worksheet, then you can write a filter class that identifies whether or not individual cells should be read by the loader.
-A read filter must implement the PHPExcel_Reader_IReadFilter interface, and contain a readCell() method that accepts arguments of $column, $row and $worksheetName, and return a boolean true or false that indicates whether a workbook cell identified by those arguments should be read or not.
+A read filter must implement the \PhpOffice\PhpSpreadsheet\Reader\IReadFilter interface, and contain a readCell() method that accepts arguments of $column, $row and $worksheetName, and return a boolean true or false that indicates whether a workbook cell identified by those arguments should be read or not.

 ```php
 $inputFileType = 'Xls';